Kacper-wa/Simple-Banking-System-Hyperskill/README.md

 - Account balance enquiry
 - Deposit funds
 - Transfer funds between accounts
-- Account data is stored in a SQLite database
+- Account data is stored in a SQLite database with a use of JDBC

 ## Usage/Examples